Finder makes money from featured partners, but editorial opinions are our own.

 Put together a list of any other key features you want in a trading app, such as:

-• Stock screeners that allow you to narrow down your potential investments.
+• Stock screeners that let you narrow down potential investments

-• Educational resources to help you learn about trading and how to use all of the app’s features
+• Educational resources to help you learn about trading and how to use the app’s features

 Other platforms

-If you’ll also be placing trades through your broker’s web-based or desktop platform, check out whether those platforms are user-friendly and offer all the key features you need.
-If there’s a free demo account available, use it to put a platform through its paces with virtual rather than real money.
+If you’ll also be placing trades through your broker’s web-based or desktop platform, check if those platforms are user-friendly and offer all the key features you need.
+If there’s a free demo account, use it to put a platform through its paces with virtual, rather than real, money.

 Is it regulated?

-Make sure you only consider brokers that are regulated by the Investment Industry Regulatory Organization of Canada (IIROC), and that the funds you deposit will be covered under the Canadian Investor Protection Fund (CIPF).
+Make sure you only consider brokers that are regulated by the Canadian Investment Regulatory Organization (CIRO), and that the funds you deposit will be covered under the Canadian Investor Protection Fund (CIPF).

-All of our picks for the best trading app are regulated by IIROC and CIPF, meaning if they go under, your money will be protected up to specified amounts.
-Some providers also offer 2-factor authentication and high-level encryption of data to keep your account safe.
+All of our picks for the best trading app are members of CIRO and CIPF, meaning if a platform goes under, your money will be protected up to specified amounts.
+Some providers also offer two-factor authentication and high-level data encryption to keep your account safe.

 User reviews

-Head to the app store for your smartphone and read reviews from other users.
-You can also explore customer feedback in places like the Better Business Bureau and Reddit to find out what investors really think about the platform and what issues they run into.
+Head to your phone’s app store and read reviews from other users.
+You can also explore customer feedback on sites like the Better Business Bureau and Reddit to find out what investors really think about the platform and what issues they run into.
 Are they happy with the app?
 Are there any major problems repeatedly mentioned in reviews?
 Is there a common theme about how the app could be improved?

 What are the pros and cons of stock trading apps?